Abhi147369/TestAutomation-Luminox-Ecommerse/README.md

 3. Update the WebDriver configuration:

    - Download the Chrome WebDriver compatible with your Chrome browser version.
-   - Set the path to the WebDriver executable in the `src/test/resources/config.properties` file.
+   - Create TestNG file according to your configuration.
+   - Run that TestNG suite.

 4. Build the project: